TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Internationalization/TranslationServer/Crowdin/ExtensionIntegration.rst

    :alt: Branch configuration
    :width: 600px

-This will open a new modal and will ask for the **Configuration file name**.
+This will open a new modal dialog window and will ask for the **Configuration file name**.
 We propose the file name `.crowdin.yaml`

 .. figure:: /Images/ExternalImages/Crowdin/IntegrationConfigurationFile.png
    :alt: Setting for translation pushes